 In general, the healthier a person's immune system is, the quicker it can clear out a virus and recover from a disease like COVID-19.
-By default, alcohol makes it harder for the immune system to gear up and defend the body against harmful germs.

-"Alcohol has diverse adverse effects throughout the body, including on all cells of the immune system, that lead to increased risk of serious infections," according to Dr. E. Jennifer Edelman, a Yale Medicine addiction medicine specialist.
+Fact is alcohol makes it harder for the immune system to gear up and defend the body against harmful germs.
+Alcohol has diverse adverse effects throughout the body, including on all cells of the immune system, that lead to increased risk of serious infections.
 In the lungs, for example, alcohol damages the immune cells and fine hairs that have the important job of clearing pathogens out of our airway.